Mississippi Junior Cattlemen's Association

 Making Tracks Leadership Camp

-Now in its twenty-first year, "Making Tracks" is a joint effort between
+Now in its twenty-second year, "Making Tracks" is a joint effort between

 the Mississippi State University Animal and Dairy Science Department,